The Complete Yoga Flexibility Guide: Props, Tips & Beginner Routines

 Yoga Wheel

-A wheel deepens backbends and massages the spine, boosting spinal flexibility and core strength.
+A wheel can deepen backbends and massage the spine, supporting spinal mobility and core engagement.

 Yoga Blanket